-The National Institute of Transparency, Access to Information and Personal Data Protection ("INAI") is the authority responsible for overseeing the Law.
-Its main purpose is the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and the individuals' right to privacy.
-The INAI has the authority to: conduct investigations; review and sanction data protection Controllers; and authorise, oversee and revoke certifying entities.
+Up to March 20, 2025, the National Institute of Transparency, Access to Information and Personal Data Protection ("INAI") was the authority responsible for overseeing the Law.

+As of March 21, 2025, the authority responsible for overseeing the Law is the Ministry of Anti-Corruption and Good Government ("Ministry of ACGG"), which main purpose will be the disclosure of governmental activities, budgets and overall public information, as well as the protection of personal data and the individuals' right to privacy.
+The Ministry of ACGG has the authority to: conduct investigations; review and sanction data protection Controllers; and authorise, oversee and revoke certifying entities.

-The Ministry of Economy is responsible for informing and educating on the obligations regarding the protection of personal data between national and international corporations with commercial activities in the Mexican territory.
-Among other responsibilities, it must issue the relevant guidelines for the content and scope of the Privacy Notice, in cooperation with the INAI.
+The Ministry is responsible for informing and educating on the obligations regarding the protection of personal data between national and international corporations with commercial activities in the Mexican territory.